kinnala/scikit-fem/README.md

   useful for debugging or interfacing to external tools
 - Added: partial support for `MeshWedge1` and `ElementWedge1`, the lowest order wedge mesh and element
-- Added: `ElementTriP3` cubic triangular Lagrange element
+- Added: `ElementTriP3`, cubic triangular Lagrange element
-- Added: `ElementTriP4` quartic triangular Lagrange element
+- Added: `ElementTriP4`, quartic triangular Lagrange element
+- Added: `ElementTri15ParamPlate`, 15-parameter nonconforming triangular element for plates
 - Fixed: `MappingIsoparametric` is now about 2x faster for large meshes thanks to additional caching
 - Fixed: `MeshHex2.save` did not work properly